fish546-2018/Jenny-Snailfish/README.md

 3. Construct a phylogeny of all species
 4. Construct a phylogeny of groups of closely related species that aren't fully resolved on the full tree.
 ### Project Timeline
-Week 3: Organize repository and gain access to data
+**Week 3**: Organize repository and gain access to raw data **DONE**
-Week 4: Have data downloaded, inspected, and trim low quality bases.
-Install programs needed for further analysis/phylogeny construction.
+**Week 4**: Have data downloaded, inspected, and trimmed low quality bases. **DONE**
-Week 5 goals: Become familiar with new programs and begin running basic analyses.
+**Week 5**: Install Stacks, very common pipeline for analyzing RADSeq data **DONE***
+*Note installing Stacks was extremely time intensive, see [Markdown File]()
+**Week 6**: Demultiplex data, and trim barcodes and restriction site overhang as well as low quality ends.
+Determine script to count number of filtered reads and filter those too low or too high.
+**Week 7**: Determine number of loci to keep, compare across whole data set as well as within smaller groups.
+Export kept loci for each individual.
+**Week 8**: Construct a maximum likelihood phylogeny using Ape package in R
+**Week 9**: If time, derive SNP database using ipyrad and create phylogeny.
+**Week 10**: Compare all outputs.
+Was I able to recreate the same phylogeny as my coauthors using Stacks?
+Did the phylogeny based on SNPs from ipyrad differ from either Stacks phylogeny?

+###Notes
 ## Directories:
 - xFISH546
 	- general class files including tutorials and class notes